electric-sql/electric/website/docs/integrations/digital-ocean.md

 > [!Warning] Permission denied?
 > If the output from the command above ends with:
 >
->     root@YOUR_IP_ADDRESS: Permission denied (publickey).
+>     ...
+Permission denied (publickey).
 >
-> Then you need to add a section to your SSH config to tell it to use your SSH key
+> Then you need to add a section to your `~/.ssg/config` to tell it to use your SSH key
 > when connecting to `YOUR_IP_ADDRESS`.
 Something like this will do:
 >
 > ```